 According to theism, God is not identifiable with creation, or an effect is not the same as its cause, although it will resemble it in some ways.
 One might argue that a degree of hiddenness is necessary for God to be transcendent, or unidentifiable with creation.
 A god identifiable with creation would be a pantheistic god.

 Would such a degree of manifestation override free will?
 If meaningful relationship is not to be coerced would a more aggressive revealing of God override free will and make belief boil down to a matter of authority rather than a genuine desire to know God and his invisible attributes?
-One might suggest this is analogous of someone of great wealth hiding this wealth from someone who is a potential suitor, to ensure they are sincerely pursuing them rather than what they have to offer.
-“Of course I will fall in love with you, and your wealth and estate.” they would say.
+One might suggest this is analogous to someone of great wealth hiding this wealth from a potential suitor’s sincerity.
+“Of course I will fall in love with you, your wealth and estate.” they would say.

-More powerfully, there are arguments available to us to demonstrate god exists, and these arguments appeal to common experience, such as moral arguments, which demonstrate we all share a moral experience which can be commonly accounted for in terms of the nature of a divine lawgiver.
-One may also demonstrate that God has condescended, by means of historical arguments, and has interacted directly with humanity in the person of Jesus Christ and that the existence of God is the best explanation for the miracles performed in the New Testament and for the resurrection of Jesus Christ.
+More powerfully, there are arguments available to us to demonstrate that God exists, and these arguments appeal to common experience, such as moral arguments, which demonstrate that we all share a moral experience that can be commonly accounted for in terms of the nature of a divine lawgiver.
+One may also demonstrate by means of historical arguments that God has condescended and interacted directly with humanity in the person of Jesus Christ and that the existence of God is the best explanation for the miracles performed in the New Testament and for the resurrection of Jesus Christ.

-The hiddenness argument, as laid out by Schellenberg, is a very good argument which can help the theist, especially the lifelong Christian, relate to, or empathize with the unbeliever and why they may not choose to believe in god, or more specifically the God of Christianity.
+The hiddenness argument, as laid out by Schellenberg, is a very good argument which can help the theist, especially the lifelong Christian, empathize with the unbeliever and why he may not be able to intellectually accept the Christian truth claims, or more specifically the God of Christianity.

 Reasonable Faith: Craig, William Lane.

 Penseés: Pascal, Blaise.